kriti-ss03/Movie-Recommendation-webapp/README.md

-What's next for the app?
+What's next for the app?:

 Make the Ask Friend feature for sending movie names via nodemailer and also having personalized movie viewing and chatting room
 Make Suggest Me smart.
 By making the app hands free with the help of AI and database.
 By collecting data and selecting the genres based on their of selections and movies watched.